goruck/smart-zoneminder/README.md

 ![Alt text](/img/last-alarm-example.JPG?raw=true "last alarm example.")

-**Ask Alexa to show an alarm from a specific camera on a specific date.** Note that if the date is ommitted then the skill will return the last alarm from that camera.
+## Ask Alexa to show an alarm from a specific camera on a specific date
+Note that if the date is ommitted then the skill will return the last alarm from that camera.

 User: "Alexa, ask zone minder to show alarm from front porch"